carinahausladen/clip-face-bias/README.md

 ## Reproduce Paper Results

 To reproduce the results from the paper, run the scripts in the `analysis` folder.
+All scripts require the precalculated cosine similarities from the `results` folder.
 To resolve file paths, all scripts should be run from the root directory of this repository.

 ## Citation